 If you don't want to sprout them, simply spread on mesh dehydrator trays as below

-If you do want to sprout them, leave Groats sitting in a collander on top of a bowl
+If you do want to sprout them, leave Groats sitting in a colander on top of a bowl

-Cover the bowl with a tea towel and leave on the counter for 1-2 days until the sprouted tails are visable
+Cover the bowl with a tea towel and leave on the counter for 1-2 days until the sprouted tails are visible

 While Groats are sprouting on the counter, keep rinsing and draining them 2-3 times a day